MOCAP4ROS2-Project/mocap4ros2_drivers_test/README.md

 This repository contains:

 - mocap4ros2_camera_test: This package will help to test the mocap_camera_composer.
-The node mocap4ros2_camera_test craete and publish random markers to test the mocap_camera_composer node with the vicon system.
+The node mocap4ros2_camera_test create and publish random markers to test the mocap_camera_composer node with the vicon system.